Prucalopride: Contraindications

 Prucalopride is contraindicated where there is hypersensitivity to the active substance or to any of the excipients, renal impairment requiring dialysis, intestinal perforation or obstruction due to structural or functional disorder of the gut wall, obstructive ileus, severe inflammatory conditions of the intestinal tract, such as Crohn's disease, and ulcerative colitis and toxic megacolon/megarectum.

 Side effects

 Prucalopride has been given orally to ~2700 patients with chronic constipation in controlled clinical trials.
 The most frequently reported side effects are headache and gastrointestinal symptoms (abdominal pain, nausea or diarrhea).
 Such reactions occur predominantly at the start of therapy and usually disappear within a few days with continued treatment.

 Mechanism of action

 Prucalopride, a first in class dihydro-benzofuran-carboxamide, is a selective, high affinity serotonin (5-HT4) receptor agonist with enterokinetic activities.
-Prucalopride alters colonic motility patterns via serotonin 5-HT4 receptor stimulation: it stimulates colonic mass movements, which provide the main propulsive force for defecation.